“Talent is insignificant. I know a lot of talented ruins. Beyond talent lie all the usual words: discipline, love, luck, but, most of all, endurance.”

 ― James Baldwin

 Last month my mom called to share something with me.
-She had found a box of various writings from when I was younger: a poem I wrote after my grandfather’s suicide, love notes I wrote to boys but never delivered, and an essay I wrote about her when I was in high school.
+She had found a box of various writings from when I was younger: a poem I wrote after my grandfather’s suicide, love notes I wrote to boys but never had the nerve to deliver, and an essay I wrote about her when I was in high school.
 She was laughing about the essay and insisted I let her read it to me.

 “Nooooo…it’s gonna be cringey!”
 I protested.